 Insider Tip: Depending on which time of day you visit, Binhai 1st Road is an exciting place for a quick walkabout.
 On weekends and close to dinner time, the street is often packed with locals and travelers sampling their way through the rustic traditional local eateries and abundant snack shops.
 If time permits, enjoy a gentle stroll here before you hop on the ferry.

-The ferry ride to Qijin only takes 5 minutes and costs NT$40 per person.
-If you already have an Easy Card, that is also an option for you.
+The ferry ride to Qijin only takes 5 minutes and costs NT$30 per person.
+However, the price will be slightly cheaper if you pay with an Easy Card.
 Ferries leave every 10 minutes from 5 am to 2 am between Gushan Ferry Pier Station and Cijin Ferry Terminal.

 If you’ve rented a scooter or bike, queue up in front of the terminal.
 Don’t worry, there are clear signs, and it’s tough to miss the long lines of motorcycles already waiting.
-Make sure you have the right change (NT$40) ready to throw in the payment box.
+Make sure you have the exact change (NT$30) ready to throw in the payment box.
 Or better yet, have your Easy Card handy.

 How to get around Cijin Island